juliescript/gatsby-ghost-blog/content/blog/hello-and-welcome/index.md

 One more thing: I will write entries in both English and Spanish.
 Not always and not both languages at the same time.
 Sometimes, it is easier to express some things in my native language, others in English.
 Other times, I would like to write technical stuff in Spanish since resources are lacking for locals and not everyone speaks English.

-Well take it as it goes, right?
+We'll take it as it goes, right?